 - Proceed with app localization via the translation of the separate content files from step two, via in-house translators (if you have them) or by using professional translation services.
 As a developer, your role is to then include the translated content in the app and make sure it displays properly.

-Start by identifying the different items in your app, which will need to be internationalized.
+Start by identifying the different items in your Android app, which will need to be internationalized.

 - Text strings, images, and audio files are natural candidates.